 - Go on a hike.

-I know I just said to be spontaneous and forget about the to-do list, but it is also important to plan your day.
+I know I just said to be spontaneous and forget about the to-do list, but it is also important to have a general plan for your day.
 If you don’t know what to do with your time, you’ll end up bored and find your self sitting around with nothing to do.

 So come up with a plan for your day.
-Here’s my best tips for creating a daily schedule as a stay at home mom.
+Here’s my best tips for creating a stay at home mom schedule.

-Once you get intentional about your time, you’ll take action steps that will help you bust through the boredom and actually enjoy being a stay at home mom!
+Once you get intentional about your time, you’ll take action steps that will help you stop feeling bored.

 Pin it for later!